-Each of the 11 sub-awardee receives approximately $65,000 per year to increase the number of short and long term pediatric audiology trainees and to expand didactic content and augment clinical experiences in infant/pediatric audiology.
+Each of the 12 programs receives up to $80,000 per year to increase the number of short- and long-term pediatric audiology trainees and to expand didactic content and augment clinical experiences in infant/pediatric audiology.
 Funded programs develop new or adapt existing curricula for use in an accredited graduate level audiology training program.

 LEND Pediatric Audiology Trainees develop clinical skills, leadership experience and engage in activities that promote interdisciplinary collaboration.

-Since 2009, a total of 66 full term and 85 intermediate term LEND Pediatric Audiology Trainees have participated in this program.
-This section has been created to highlight and share some of the many resources developed by these trainees, the future leaders in Pediatric Audiology.
+Since 2009, a total of 409 LEND Pediatric Audiology trainees (including 240 long-term trainees) have participated in this program.
+This section has been created to highlight and share some of the many resources developed by these future leaders in Pediatric Audiology.

 - Megan Cahill, B.A., Katherine Monahan, M.A., Sarah Sohns, M.A., Diane Sabo, Ph.D.,The University of Pittsburgh UCLID Center: An Interdisciplinary Collaboration (The UCLID Center at the University of Pittsburgh)